HumairAK/data-science-pipelines/proposals/12147-mlmd-removal/design-details.md

 * All the artifact's fields (except the artifact ID) are equal
 * The artifact is in the same namespace as the launcher is running in

+##### Artifact names

+Artifacts will be provided a new name as part of the artifact model.
+This will serve as the artifact's canonical name.
+In the future the user will be able to specify the artifact name in the pipeline definition via the KFP sdk.

+For now the artifact name is inferred via the output artifact names when it is uploaded.
+When the artifact is imported, we infer the name using the base file name of the artifact URI.

 ### Nested Pipelines